Fold-transversal surface code cultivation: Potential modifications

 \subsection{Pre-escape stabilizer measurement}

-Once two logical checks have been performed on $\reg{3}$, one more stabilizer measurement round is required to achieve low error rates~\cite{chamberland2020very}.
-It is not strictly necessary to perform this check at $\reg{3}$, and unitary circuits may be used to transform to another code where stabilizer measurements induce improved performance.
-Consequently, we investigated three possibilities: (a) stabilizer measurements at $\rot{3}$ with a depth-2 circuit, (b) measurements directly at $\reg{3}$ with a depth-4 circuit, and (c) code morphing to and then measurements at $\rot{5}$ with depth-6 circuit.
-We find that using $\reg{3}$ achieves both the lowest LER and STO, shown in~\cref{fig:ghzvary}.
+In this section, we discuss different options for extracting stabilizer information after the logical checks have been performed, but prior to the escape stage.
+This is used for additional postselection in order to achieve low error rates~\cite{chamberland2020very}.
+For example, in our $\fd3$ protocol a single round of stabilizer measurements is needed after the logical checks at $\reg3$.
+However, is not strictly necessary to perform this check at $\reg3$, and unitary circuits may be used to transform to another code where stabilizer measurements improve performance.

+\Cref{fig:ps3vary} shows the performance of cultivation for three different choices of code in which to perform these `pre-escape' stabilizer measurements.
+We consider the following options: (i) stabilizer measurements at $\reg3$ using a depth-4 circuit, (ii) stabilizer measurements at $\rot3$ using a depth-2 circuit, and (iii) growing to $\rot5$ and then measuring stabilizer using a depth-6.
+Measuring at $\reg3$ offers the best performance in terms of expected attempts and logical error rate.